hmchou56/centra8/research.md

 # Testbeds and Resources

-The following testbeds and systems are available to researchers in the CENTRA project.
+The following testbeds and systems are available to CENTRA researchers.
 Click on their acronyms to find out how impressive they are.

 <img src="/img/starbed.jpg" style="float:right; padding: 0 0 1em 1em;" class="img-responsive" >